 Tinder stalking is when someone can identify the full name of a stalking victim on Facebook, or, in the worst case, dive into their private life by using Google image search just with a picture from a dating app and a first name.

-Although there are quite a few examples of stalking which are known, there is no reason to panic: "If you stick to just a few basic rules, you can set your personal Tinder app risk to 0," says Henning Wiechers of datingsitesreviews.com.au.
+Although there are quite a few examples of stalking which are known, there is no reason to panic: "If you stick to just a few basic rules, you can set your personal Tinder app risk to 0," says Henning Wiechers of the UK's LeadingDatingSites.

 The most important rule: Never use the same profile picture for multiple social platforms!
 If someone uses the same picture for Tinder and also on Twitter and Instagram, they run the risk of it becoming the connecting piece of information for stalkers.

-On http://www.datingsitesreviews.com.au: The website is an independent observer of the Australian online dating industry.
-Here you can get the results of leading singles portals and tips for flirting on the Internet.
-It is part of the metaflake network, which operates in 14 countries.
+About http://www.leadingdatingsites.co.uk: "UK's Leading Dating Sites" is an independent observer of the British online dating industry offering singles tips and information on finding a partner on the web.
+"LeadingDatingSites.co.uk" is part of the metaflake network, which operates in 14 different countries.